 The method of collecting data by questionnaires is quite popular, especially in case of large scale studies.
 It has been adopted by private individuals, research workers, private and public organisations and by the government organizations as well.
 In this kind of method a questionnaire is sent to the persons who form part of the sample with a request to answer the questions and return the questionnaire back to the researcher.
-A questionnaire is a document that consists of a number of questionnaire is then sent to the respondents who are then expected to carefully read and understand the questions and write down the reply in the space(s) provided for the purpose within the questionnaire itself.
+A questionnaire is a document that consists of a number of questions in printed or typed form or set of forms, in a specified order.
+The questionnaire is then sent to the respondents who are then expected to carefully read and understand the questions and write down the reply in the space(s) provided for the purpose within the questionnaire itself.
 The respondents have to answer the questions on their own without taking assistance from anybody else.